Slackadays/Chata/README.md

 A Chata program is at least one action with name "main."

-A Chata program file is a text file that contains only text encoded in UTF-8 format, and that end in a `.chata` extension, and that contains a valid Chata program.
+A Chata program file is a text file that contains only text encoded in UTF-8 format, and that end in a `.cha` extension, and that contains a valid Chata program.

 A symbol is the name of an action, function, variable, or other component of a Chata program that the code refers to by a Human-readable string of valid characters.